 The Pop Voice Professional Lavelier microphone is designed to work with smartphones.
 To be clear, it does the job quite well.
-Needless to say, if you already have an expensive audio system setup and ready to go, you should probably look elsewhere.
+Needless to say, if you already have an expensive audio system setup and are ready to go, you should probably look elsewhere.
 So who is this mic for?

 Well, a lot of people are trying their hands at podcasts and interviews these days.
 Back in the day, you needed to spend a ridiculous amount of money to do this.
 However, the barrier to entry is much lower these days.
 This mic uses a 3.5mm jack with poles, which means it works perfectly well with smartphones.

-Sound quality is as we expected.
+It might not be as competitive as the others for the title of the best lavalier mic, but it is certainly acceptable.
+The sound quality is as we expected.
 It is not the best thing in the world, but it isn’t completely terrible either.
 In fact, you can certainly get away with using this as your first entry-level mic.
 Just know that it tends to enhance loudness a lot, to the point that it can sound harsh at times.

 Pickup Pattern: Unidirectional | Sensitivity: 44dB | Max Sound Pressure: 120dB

 - Zero Interference Or Distortion

 REASONS TO AVOID